mmccool/SmartHome-Demo/README.md

 ```

 #### Running the Docker containers
-There are a few ways you can run the containers, one critical aspect is to get the networking part right.
+There are a few ways you can run the containers, but one critical aspect is to get the networking part right.
 The `smarthome-sensors` and `smarthome-gateway` containers need to be on the same subnet in order for the OCF servers to be discovered by the gateway.
 This is the case by default if you run both containers on the same host machine (by default, both containers will be running in the `docker0` bridge network).
 If you intend to run those on different physical machines (that are on the same subnet), the easiest way to place them on the same subnet is to use the `--network host` parameter.
 If you are interested in understanding more about networking and Docker, please visit the [Docker container networking](https://docs.docker.com/engine/userguide/networking/) page.

 **Option 1:** Running the containers within the `docker0` bridge network
 When running both `smarthome-sensors` and `smarthome-gateway` containers on the bridge network, we recommend publishing port 8000 to a local port (e.g. 8001).

 Example, using locally built containers: